petitRADTRANS.retrieval#

 Uses the pre-built

 RetrievalRuntimestored onselfinstead of reconstructing it on every call.
-Accepts either a legacy parameters dict (for backward compatibility) or a physical_params instance.Falls back to the legacy implementation when log_l_per_datapoint_dict, return_model, or generate_mock_data are requested.
+Accepts either a legacy parameters dict (for backward compatibility) or a physical_params instance.Falls back to the legacy implementation when return_model or generate_mock_data are requested.
+When log_l_per_datapoint_dict is a dict, the per-datapoint log-likelihood vector of each dataset is appended to the corresponding dict entry and the dict is returned.

-- static _log_likelihood_jax_legacy(parameters, configuration, log_l_per_datapoint_dict: dict = None, return_model: bool = False, uncertainties_mode: str = 'default', generate_mock_data: bool = False, print_log_likelihood_for_debugging: bool = False)#
+- static _log_likelihood_jax_legacy(parameters, configuration, return_model: bool = False, uncertainties_mode: str = 'default', generate_mock_data: bool = False, print_log_likelihood_for_debugging: bool = False)#

 - static _compute_object_array_log_likelihood(data, spectrum_model: jax.numpy.ndarray, beta: float, beta_mode: str) float#